OpenNebula/docs/source/installation_and_configuration/opennebula_services/monitoring.rst

 **Logs** are located in ``/var/log/one`` in following file(s):

 - ``/var/log/one/monitor.log``
-- ``/var/log/one/oned.log`` (relevant monitoring messages may apear also in OpenNebula log)
+- ``/var/log/one/oned.log`` (relevant monitoring messages may appear also in OpenNebula log)

 Advanced Setup
 ==============

-Following sections present optional advanced setups improving security or performance of monitoring subsystem:
+The following sections present optional advanced setups, improving the security or performance of the monitoring subsystem:

 Encryption of Monitoring Messages
 ---------------------------------

 You can configure the probes to encrypt the monitoring messages sent to the Front-end.
 This may help to secure your environment when some of the hypervisors are in cloud/edge locations.
 Follow the next steps to configure encryption.

-1. Generate dedicated public and private keys for the monitor system.
-And place them in a safe place, we'll use ``/etc/one``.
+1. Generate dedicated public and private keys for the monitor system and store them in a safe place (we'll use ``/etc/one``).
 Do not use any passphrase to encrypt the private key.

 .. prompt:: bash # auto